gpltaylor/React-Code/README.md

 ### Class are new and now old
 >You: "I want to see information about multiple customers and compare them".

->IT: "woow, that's not possible JS doesn't have classes"
+>IT: "wow, that's not possible JS doesn't have classes"

 >You: "WTFFFF did you not say last week that some ESJXS151617.2 has classes"

->IT: "Yeah, we don't want them any more"
+>IT: "Yeah, we don't want them anymore"

 ```
 <Class name="Person">